aleshaleksey/fansys23/06-abilities.md

 **Type**: (Class A)

-**Description**: Spend 2 MP dice reduce the casting time of a spell from "main action" to "secondary action", or from "full round action" to "main actin".
+**Description**: Spend 2 MP dice to reduce the casting time of a spell from "main action" to "secondary action", or from "full round action" to "main actin".

 **Declaration**: Declare "swift spell" before casting the spell.

 **Prerequisite**:
 - 6 MP dice total
 - The ability to cast spells.
-- +15 DEX or +15 INT.
+- +13 DEX or +13 INT.

 **Special**:
 - Must be taken separately for each time of spellcasting.